SUNET/edusign-app/README.rst

  $ make config-build-from-env

-We may now want to edit any of the configuration files in :code:`config-current/`.
+We may now want to edit any of the configuration files in :code:`config-current/` (e.g., :code:`shibboleth2.xml`, if we deal with a federation instead of an IdP).
 If we do so, after editing them we would again execute :code:`make config-build`.

 Once the environment is running, we can get the Shibboleth SP metadata from :code:`/Shibboleth.sso/Metadata`.